Dreeion/coincoin-insolite-web/README.md

 The "CoinCoins Insolites" application is a student project aiming to use and develop our skills in a two-weeks-long project.

-It aims to develop an application allowing to its users to see and visit unusual places around them.
+The objective is to develop an application that allows users to see and visit unusual places around them.
-It is also required to design and develop a website to highlighting the mobile application.
+It is also required to design and develop a website to showcase the application.

 ------